 Fairview is a very small town located in the state of North Carolina.
 With a population of 2,828 people and two constituent neighborhoods, Fairview is the 267th largest community in North Carolina.

 Fairview home prices are not only among the most expensive in North Carolina, but Fairview real estate also consistently ranks among the most expensive in America.

-Fairview is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Fairview is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Fairview who work in maintenance occupations (15.61%), office and administrative support (15.40%), and sales jobs (11.64%).
+Unlike some towns, Fairview isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fairview are a mix of both white- and blue-collar jobs.
+Overall, Fairview is a town of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Fairview who work in office and administrative support (18.16%), sales jobs (15.20%), and healthcare (8.94%).

-Fairview is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Fairview doesn't have a public transportation system that people use for their commute.

-The education level of Fairview citizens is substantially higher than the typical US community, as 30.71% of adults in Fairview have at least a bachelor's degree.
+The percentage of people in Fairview who are college-educated is somewhat higher than the average US community of 21.84%: 25.14% of adults in Fairview have at least a bachelor's degree.

-Fairview is a somewhat ethnically-diverse town.
+Fairview is a very ethnically-diverse town.
 The people who call Fairview home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairview residents report their race to be White, followed by Native American.
-Important ancestries of people in Fairview include English, Irish, Scottish, and Scots-Irish.
+Fairview also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 21.75% of the town’s residents.
+Important ancestries of people in Fairview include English, Irish, French , and Scots-Irish.

 The most common language spoken in Fairview is English.
 Other important languages spoken here include Spanish and Slavic languages.